barsanuphe/grenier/README.md

 That will never happen.
 Or maybe just once.
 You don't need a wrapper for this.
 Just use `attic` and/or `duplicity` directly.
 Chances are if that happens you will not mind checking out their man pages.

+When did you last update the copies of your repositories on that hard drive you dropped off at your cousin's home?

+    grenier --last-synced

 ### Configuration